LibertyDSNP/spec/pages/Identifiers.md

 ## DSNP Content Hash

-- MUST BE 32 bytes in size
+- MUST be 32 bytes in size
 - MUST be a [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the content
 - MUST be serialized as [hexadecimal](/Announcements/Overview#hexadecimal)